 Interestingly, the museum was co-designed with the help of children such as choices of colours and logos, as well as children’s inputs on what exhibitions and programmes would be useful.

-The Children’s Museum Singapore is sold out until January.
-However, entry will be free for all children and adults until March 31, 2023.
-Adults need to be accompanied by a child to enter.
+The Children’s Museum Singapore requires adults to be accompanied by a child to enter.
 Due to limited capacity, it’s best to book tickets online via the Children’s museum website.
 Tickets are available for booking 30 days in advance.